uptane/uptane-standard/uptane-standard.md

 * A representation of the public keys for all four roles.
 Each key should have a unique public key identifier.
 * An attribute mapping each role to (1) its public key(s), and (2) the threshold of signatures required for that role

+Additionally, if a Time Server is implemented and partial verification secondaries will be used, the Director's Root metadata SHOULD also list the role of Timeserver along with its public key.

 Additionally, it MAY contain a mapping of roles to a list of valid URLs from which the role metadata can be downloaded, as described in {{TAP-5}}.

 ### Targets Metadata {#targets_meta}

 A Targets metadata file contains metadata about images on a repository.
 It MAY also contain metadata about delegations of signing authority.

+Additionally, if a Time Server is implemented, the Director's Targets metadata SHOULD also list the role of Timeserver along with its public key.

 #### Metadata about Images {#targets_images_meta}